 The Complaint Manager will investigate the complaint, or appoint a qualified person to undertake the investigation on his or her behalf.
 The Complaint Manager shall ensure that both parties have an equal opportunity to present evidence during an investigation.
-If the Complainant is a student under 18 years of age, the Complaint Manager will notify his or her parents/guardians as they may attend any investigatory meetings in which their child is involved.
-The complaint or identity of the Complainant will not be disclosed except (1) as required by law, or (2) as necessary to fully investigate the complaint, or (3) as authorized by the Complainant.
+The complaint or identity of the Complainant will not be disclosed except (1) as required by law, or (2) as necessary to fully investigate the complaint, or (3) as authorized by the complainant.
 The identify of any student witnesses will not be disclosed except: (1) as required by law or any collective bargaining agreement, or (2) as necessary to fully investigate the complaint, or (3) as authorized by the parent/guardian of the student witness or by the student if the student is 18 years of age of older.

 The Complaint Manager will inform, at regular intervals, the person(s) filing the complaint under this procedure about the status of the investigation.
 The Complaint Manager shall file a written report of his or her investigation findings with the Chief Executive Officer within thirty school business days of the date the complaint was filed.
 The Complaint Manager may request an extension of time.

-If a complaint of sexual harassment contains allegations involving the Complaint Manager, the written report shall be filed with the Chief Executive Officer, who shall render a decision in accordance with the procedure set forth below.
+If a complaint is sexual harassment the complainant will be provided an opportunity to process their complaint.
 The Chief Executive Officer will keep the Board informed of all complaints.